 At the time of the show’s recording, the Isle of Pines had been in Danielle Parody and her brother Anthony Claudia’s family for about 50 years after their great-grandfather purchased the island.
-The number of rooms in the mansion itself was never revealed, but there is an additional three-story boathouse complete with a ballroom.
+The number of rooms in the mansion itself was never revealed, but an additional three-story boathouse is complete with a ballroom.

-Below: A zoom in to Isle of Pines from Google Earth.
+Below: A zoom-in to Isle of Pines from Google Earth.

 As the investigation ensued on the third floor of the Isle of Pines mansion, the team’s equipment was found to have had its batteries mysteriously drained.
 At nearly the same time, one piece of equipment still functioning lit up like a Christmas tree and was responsive when questions were asked.

 Unfortunately, no video of the episode that’s shareable on the internet could be located to post here.
-Meat Loaf, however, did record some short vignettes for his own YouTube video for his channel while on location – one of which is shown below which captures his excitement and enthusiasm to be part of the project filmed in the Thousand Islands.
+Meat Loaf, however, did record some short vignettes for his own YouTube video for his channel while on location – one of which is shown below, which captures his excitement and enthusiasm to be part of the project filmed in the Thousand Islands.